10 FRENCH WORDS USED IN EVERYDAY LIFE THAT COME FROM BRANDS

 You see it fits...

-Scotch is also a brand, but it's so well known that we ended up saying Scotch instead of using the right word.
+Scotch is also a brand, but it's so well known that we've ended up saying Scotch instead of using the right word.

 Nutella.
-Nutella, it's really a very famous brand in many countries.
-Maybe you also use it at home instead of spread.
+Nutella is a well-known brand in many countries.
+Perhaps you also use it at home instead of spread.

-I don't have any at home, I try to avoid eating Nutella and spreads because it's really sweet.
-Again, it doesn't matter what brand we buy, even if sometimes we buy more qualitative brands than Nutella, we will still say can you pass me the jar of Nutella?
+I don't have any at home, I try to avoid eating Nutella and spreads because they're really sweet.
+Again, it doesn't matter which brand you buy, even if sometimes you buy better quality brands than Nutella, you're still going to say can you pass me the jar of Nutella?

-The last item we're going to see today is a k-way.
+The last item we're going to look at today is a k-way.
 A k-way is a rain jacket.
-K-wai is of course a brand name, but as for all the other words, it is now used almost as a common name to talk about a windbreaker, to talk about a rain jacket.
+K-wai is, of course, a brand name, but as with all other words, it's now used almost as a common noun to refer to a windbreaker, a rain jacket.

 That's it for today.
-I hope you liked this video.
-Tell me in comments if you want other videos like this, I have lots of other ideas in mind of brands that have entered the common vocabulary in France.
-So don't hesitate to tell me and above all, put a like to this video and subscribe.
+I hope you enjoyed this video.
+Let me know in the comments if you'd like to see more videos like this, as I've got lots of other ideas in mind for brands that have entered the common vocabulary in France.
+So don't hesitate to let me know, and above all, give this video a like and subscribe.
 See you soon.

 Share this post